 Disney is not the only theme park entertainment entity offering multi-park admission tickets, although they may have been the first to roll out the concept.
-Several years ago they rolled out Magic Your Way ticketing that offers flexibility in number of days — the more the buy the cheaper the admission per day.
+Several years ago they rolled out Magic Your Way ticketing that offers flexibility in the number of days — the more you buy the cheaper the admission per day.
 There is also an option to purchase a "Park Hopper" option, allowing guests to visit any Disney theme park on any day.

 Now it seems everyone has jumped on the not-so-goofy bandwagon and the combinations of park admission packages are growing.

 Multi-day, multi-park tickets are available for sister parks SeaWorld Orlando and Busch Gardens Tampa Bay.
 Universal Orlando offers multi-park tickets for its own Universal Studios and Islands of Adventure theme parks, as well as its dining/entertainment venue, CityWalk, and adjacent water park, Wet 'n Wild.
 Now there is even something called a 4- or 5-Park Orlando Flex Ticket that will get you into a combination of the above.